-Choosing the best online personal finance software for 2017 is turning out to be far more cumbersome than what I had initially though it would be.
+Choosing the best online personal finance software for 2017 is turning out to be far more cumbersome than what I had initially thought it would be.
 When the new year began, one of the resolves I made this year was to track my spending, income and investments.
 This would ensure that when 2018 dawns I shall know exactly where every rupee was spent, invested and squandered.
-However choosing the best software is proving to be gargantuan task because of the wide variety of offerings and fragmented market shares.
+However, choosing the best software is proving to be a gargantuan task because of the wide variety of offerings and fragmented market shares.

-So before you sign up for any service determine if you intend to use it on your mobile, tablet or desktop.
+So before you sign up for any service determine if you intend to use it on your mobile, tablet, or desktop.
 The desktop version is easier to operate and visualize your spending patterns.
-Next you will have to determine the features you require, for instance do you intend to use it to pay bills and track bill due dates ?
+Next, you will have to determine the features you require, for instance, do you intend to use it to pay bills and track bill due dates?
 This feature is offered by only a few mobile apps but is more widely supported in desktop software.

-Wealth Management is both a science and an art which can be mastered with only the right tools.
+Wealth Management is both a science and an art that can be mastered with only the right tools.
 Just like how a painter’s canvas is shaped by the tools he uses, an economically productive individual needs the right tools to shape his financial destiny.
 You might find our previous articles on how to approach wealth management informative if you are new to this field.
 If you are a spendthrift looking to reign in your splurges look for no further our guide on saving money.

 Until 2013, Intuit Money Manager was the undisputed leader in this space along with Mint.com which had a more global profile.
-However in February 2013, Intuit Money manager was shut down and was replaced with Quick-books.
+However, in February 2013, the Intuit Money manager was shut down and was replaced with Quick-books.
 Since then the top spot remains unoccupied but it won’t be for long because the applications reviewed below will definitely emerge on the top of the heap someday.

 Perfios – https://www.perfios.com/

-Perfios which is the abbreviated form for “Personal Finance One Stop” is a decade old company based in Bangalore.
+Perfios which is the abbreviated form for “Personal Finance One-Stop” is a decade old company based in Bangalore.
 It is the leader in the expense tracking space and provides the back end solutions for financial giants involved in Wealth management like Reliance Capital, Aditya Birla Money and Bajaj Finserv.
 It can be used to monitor your spending habits along with your investments.
 This personal expense tracker is the most popular service online and provides support for budgeting by allowing you to auto-update your bank and credit card accounts.
 You can also create spending limits and save money by using this application.

 Signing up for their service is free and they provide a single dashboard where you can integrate your different types of accounts like :